Published on August 13, 2024

 • Use an allergy-grade filter in your home ventilation system and change it regularly.

-• Avoid outdoor activity in the early morning, when pollen counts are highest, and also on high pollen-count days.
+• Don't do outdoor activities in the early morning, when pollen counts are highest, and also on high pollen-count days.

 • Stay indoors on dry, windy days.